aws/aws-xray-sdk-node/README.md

 ## Testing from Source

-This repo uses [Lerna](https://lerna.js.org) to manage multiple packages.
+This repo uses [Lerna](https://lerna.js.org) (use v6 or lower) to manage multiple packages.
 To install Lerna as a CLI:
 ```
 npm install -g lerna
 ```